4.6 Coordinate Systems and Datums

 Finding Your Parameters

-- Projection parameters: look up the EPSG code for your target system at epsg.io, the record lists all projection parameters needed for LixelStudio input
+- Projection parameters: the EPSG record for your target system at epsg.io lists everything LixelStudio needs

-- Ellipsoid parameters (semi-major axis and inverse flattening): published by the geodetic authority for the coordinate system.
-Also available via EPSG records for standard ellipsoids
+- Ellipsoid parameters (semi-major axis and inverse flattening): from the geodetic authority for the system, or EPSG records for standard ellipsoids

-- Seven Helmert transformation parameters: obtain from the national geodetic authority for the target datum, or from official datum transformation documentation.
-Do not use parameters from unofficial sources, small errors in these values produce systematic offsets across the entire dataset
+- Seven Helmert parameters: from the national geodetic authority for the target datum.
+Do not use unofficial sources; small errors here produce systematic offsets across the whole dataset

-- If unsure of your CORS network's datum: contact your NTRIP provider directly and ask which ellipsoid and datum their network transmits in.
-This is standard information they will have available
+- If unsure of your CORS network's datum: ask your NTRIP provider which ellipsoid and datum they transmit.
+This is standard information they will have

-- For most projects outside Mainland China: WGS84 source ellipsoid, UTM target projection, same-ellipsoid scenario (Scenario 1).
-Look up your UTM zone from the EPSG zone index and enter the parameters directly
+- For most projects outside Mainland China: WGS84 source, UTM target, same-ellipsoid case (Scenario 1).
+Look up your UTM zone in the EPSG index and enter the parameters directly